 Alessandro Sicora PhD, Secretary

-Alessandro is a lecturer at the University of Calabria where he teaches Methods and Techniques of Social Work.
-He also teaches Theories of Social Work at the Ca'Foscari University in Venice, Italy.
+Alessandro is associate professor at the University of Trento where he teaches at the Social Work BA and MA.
 He was a member of the Executive Committee of the European Association of Schools of Social Work (EASSW) from 2011 to 2015.
 Currently he is president of the Italian Society of Social Work.
 He is a Marie Curie Fellow and his main research board interests include: methods of social work, reflexive practice, professional mistakes and comparative social policy.
 His publications have concentrated on reflective practice and social work.